Whitemarsh Park Weed Warriors

 Is there anything else I should know?

 Yes.
-We will be working in the woods along the driveway back to the Bowie Playhouse.
+We will be working in the woods along the driveway by the Bowie Playhouse.
 Because we are in a forest setting, there is the potential for ticks, stinging insects and poison ivy.
 If you are allergic to bees or wasps and have an EpiPen, please be sure to have it with you when you come!
 When you RSVP, you will receive additional details on what to wear.